Ragging in Pakistani colleges and universities

 Ragging (locally referred to as fooling) is a practice in many Pakistani colleges, universities and hostels where senior students subject freshers or junior students to various forms of harassment, humiliation, or coercion.
 While sometimes defended as an initiation rite or lighthearted tradition, in many documented cases, ragging has serious negative consequences, including psychological distress, academic decline, physical abuse, and violations of dignity.

+The practice is prevalent in both public and private institutions, particularly in hostels and during orientation periods.
+Unlike in neighbouring countries such as India and Sri Lanka, where specific anti-ragging laws and helplines exist, Pakistan lacks a uniform national legislation targeting ragging directly, relying instead on general harassment policies and institutional measures.

 Background

 Ragging in Pakistan has its roots in old educational cultures where seniority and hierarchy play a strong role.
 Over time, ragging has become the norm in many public and private institutions as part of the “freshers’ experience”.
 It can occur in academic settings, hostels/residential settings, orientation periods, and informal senior-junior interactions.
 Some students and institutions view milder forms of ragging as bonding or tradition.
 However, others view it as a serious abuse of power.